Originally posted here

 When an application calls for you to submit your resume via email, expect the company to be overwhelmed with responses.
 So much so that less than 25% will ever be viewed.

-Prioritize or rank the Top 25% of positions/companies that really intrigue you – and do some cyber-sleuthing to uncover names of decision makers.
+Prioritize or rank the Top 25% of positions/companies that intrigue you – and do some cyber-sleuthing to uncover the names of decision-makers.
 This is your best shot for bypassing HR screening entities and to get your resume in front of the actual hiring manager.

-In those industries inundated with applicants, an up to date LinkedIn profile just isn’t going to cut it.
+In those industries inundated with applicants, and up to date LinkedIn profile just isn’t going to cut it.
 You need to actively engage your audience and expand your network.

 Get active on LinkedIn by posting at least one weekly if not more often.
 This can be as little as “liking” an article of interest, sharing what others have written, or posting something yourself.
 The more you post, the more your profile will appear at the tops of the feeds of your connections.